Rhythm of Grace

 3. You might experience strange or uncomfortable physical symptoms.

 4. You will have new windows of time complete with mind and heart space where you are invited to enter the presence of God.
 Much like solitude this can be a daunting reality.
 Do not fear!
-Keep the vision found in those five purposes of fasting out in front of you.
+Keep the vision pure, rooted in being with Jesus.

 Rhythm of Scripture